Bronstein, Gewirtz & Grossman, LLC Notifies Energy Transfer LP (ET) Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Energy Transfer LP (“Energy Transfer” or the “Company”) (NYSE: ET) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Energy Transfer securities between April 13, 2017 and December 20, 2021, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fet.
+NEW YORK, June 10, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Energy Transfer LP ("Energy Transfer" or the "Company") (NYSE: ET) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Energy Transfer securities between April 13, 2017 and December 20, 2021, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/et.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.